MakeSchool-Tutorials/JSON-API-Swift3/P01-More-JSON-Practice/content.md

 > [challenge]
 > In `exerciseThree` create a `Movie` for each movie in `iTunes-Movies.json` and use those to populate the `allMovies` array.
 We have provided `allMoviesData`, an array of `JSON` objects for you to use.
+> If you're struggling to think about how to solve this, try using a Swift for-loop, or if you're in for a real challenge, a higher order function like filter()!

 ## Which movies are Disney movies?